hratx42-blue-ocean/cash-overflow/readme.md

 We used an Agile workflow with Github's new Project feature to keep track of tickets/issues, milestones, and sprint progression.

-The project tracking features also ingrated very well with our Git workflow.
+The project tracking features also integrated very well with our Git workflow.

 Our team used feature branches and had two reviewers required on all merges the the master branch(in addition to TravisCI) in order to ensure that we always had working code in the master branch.